Threats and Trends Insurance Companies Need To Be Aware Of

 - Millennials are tuning out from conservative communication such as letters, emails, and long written policies.
 They seek more visual, less textual, interactive content.

 - The expectation of Millennials is to receive easy-to-chew-on content, that won’t be a waste of their time.
-Personalization is the key as it tailors all that’s needed to deliver only the most relevant content to the right person.
+Personalisation is the key as it tailors all that’s needed to deliver only the most relevant content to the right person.

 Given these market disruptions, it is evident that companies have no other choice but to invest in creating outstanding customer experience for their growing segement – the Millennial generation.
 It’s not a question of if anymore but a question of how.